C.7. Alcohol, Tobacco and Other Drugs

 h.
 Engaging in drinking games and other behaviors designed for the purpose of becoming intoxicated through the abusive use of alcohol (e.g., funnels, keg stands, “around-the-world” parties, and other alcohol consumption based on speed and/or volume, etc.).

-i.
+j.
 Administering alcohol to individuals against their will and/or without their knowledge.

-k.
-Middlebury-College Specific: The following actions are specifically prohibited at Middlebury College:
+l.
+Middlebury College Specific to Students: The following actions are specifically prohibited at Middlebury College:

 The following actions are prohibited: